 I told him that if there really were no free spots we would take a swim in the lake and then continue along the route.

-'Hi everyone.
-We are now at a campsite that is supposedly full, but because we already took a 13 km detour and another campsite seized to exist we were allowed to stay.
+'Hi, everyone.
+We are now at a supposedly full campsite, but because we already took a 13 km detour and another campsite seized to exist we were allowed to stay.
 My (Bart's) luggage carrier is broken on one side, but we repaired it with a piece of rope we found on the side of the road.
 Bram's head still has a somewhat normal shape.
-Now we are going to sleep and tomorrow climb the Bonnette and another high mountain while cycling 160 km.
-After another 2 days of cycling we might take a day off, but then we will still climb the Alpe d'Huez.
+Now we are going to sleep and tomorrow we will climb the Bonnette and another high mountain while cycling 160 km.
+After another two days of cycling we might take a day off, but then we will still climb the Alpe d'Huez.
 Within an hour according to Bram.
 Bye everyone'

 Then we went to sleep.